Bahamian Internet Access

 International Mobile Internet Tips Video

-Our international video overviews some general tips for traveling internationally and keeping connected:
+Our international video overviews some general tips for traveling to The Bahamas by boat with mobile internet options:

 Wi-Fi in the Bahamas

-Relying on public Wi-Fi is a simple way to stay connected in the Bahamas.
+Relying on public Wi-Fi is a simple mobile internet solution in the Bahamas.
 You do not need to secure any special hardware or plans in advance for this option.
 Wi-Fi works exactly the same in the Bahamas as it does in the USA, and you can use all of your current equipment to access public Wi-Fi spots.

 Most Bahamian towns and cities are home to at least one cafe, restaurant, or business that offers Wi-Fi either for free or for a fee.
 If the Wi-Fi is free, it is expected you will patronize that business - and the Wi-Fi will likely be password protected to help encourage you to do so.

-If you'll be securing into a marina, they may also offer Wi-Fi for an additional fee, or included in your marina fee.
+If you're staying in a marina, the marina may also offer Wi-Fi for an additional fee, or it may even be included in your marina fee.

 If you're in a marina or are anchored out near a Wi-Fi hotspot, having Wi-Fi extending gear on board can help improve your connectivity if your boat is too far from a Wi-Fi source.

 Be especially considerate of others sharing the same Wi-Fi network.
-Streaming video should only be attempted if you have received an explicit OK from the network manager.
+Streaming video should only be attempted if you have explicit approval from the network manager.

 Don't be the one who drags the internet to a crawl for everyone - in some areas, there just is not a lot of connectivity to go around.
 In these locations, high bandwidth activities will be very frustrating.